Aspirin For Dogs

 If you decide to give your dog Aspirin (and have confirmed the appropriate dosage with your vet), here are a few guidelines to follow to purchase the right kind of aspirin:

-1. Always read the bottle carefully for dosage – Aspirin comes in a variety of tablet sizes.
+- Always read the bottle carefully for dosage – Aspirin comes in a variety of tablet sizes.
 Most people are familiar with “baby aspirin”, which is 81 milligrams (mg) per tablet.
-The larger or “adult” form size is uaually 325 mg, though there are some varieties that come in 165 and 500 mg tablet sizes.
+The larger or “adult” form size is usually 325 mg, though there are some varieties that come in 165 and 500 mg tablet sizes.

 Aspirin For Dogs Dosage

-Anything over 30 mg’s per pound is considered toxic!
+Important Note: Any aspirin dose over 30 mgs per pound is considered toxic!

 A large breed puppy may need less medicine than a full grown mid-sized adult dog of the same weight.
 But using a ‘baby aspirin’ size tablet can still pose less risk of toxic overdose.